 - Bachelors or equivalent – 6 points

-- College diploma or trade certificate – 5 points
+- Undergraduate diploma or certificate – 5 points

 - Less than college or trade certificate – 0 points